diegogallegof/Git_W3Schools/README.md

 * GitHub makes tools that use Git.
 * GitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018.
 * In this tutorial, we will focus on using Git with GitHub.

+# Git Getting Started

+## Git Install

+You can download Git for free from the following website: <https://www.git-scm.com/>

+## Using Git with Command Line

+To start using Git, we are first going to open up our Command shell.

+For Windows, you can use Git bash, which comes included in Git for Windows.
+For Mac and Linux you can use the built-in terminal.

+The first thing we need to do, is to check if Git is properly installed:

+### Example
+`git --version`

+`git version 2.30.2.windows.1`